narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 }
 ```

-Steps:
+**Steps:**

-- Validate user + project.
+1. Validate user + project.
-- Load Product and related ShopifyStore.
+2. Load `Product` and related `ShopifyStore`.
-- Call Shopify Admin API to update product SEO fields (title tag, meta description, or metafields, depending on chosen implementation).
+3. Call Shopify Admin API to update product SEO fields (title tag, meta description, or metafields, depending on chosen implementation).
-- On success, update `Product` row in DB with new `seoTitle` and `seoDescription`.
+4. On success, update `Product` row in DB with new `seoTitle` and `seoDescription`.

----

 ### 6.2.
 Frontend Apply Buttons

 In the product SEO suggestion modal:

-- Add **“Apply to Shopify”** button.
+- Add "Apply to Shopify" button.
 - On click:
   - Calls `/shopify/update-product-seo`.
   - Shows success or error toast.